Definition

 Asbestos Fibers

-Microscopic, thin, elongated particles that make up asbestos minerals.
-These fibers are typically less than 3 micrometers in diameter and can remain airborne for extended periods.
-When inhaled, they can penetrate deep into the lungs and remain there for years, potentially causing asbestos-related diseases.
-Fiber counting and identification is essential for exposure assessment and clearance testing.
+Asbestos fibers are microscopic, thin, elongated particles less than 3 micrometers in diameter.
+They can stay airborne for extended periods and, once inhaled, penetrate deep into the lungs where the body cannot remove them.
+That persistence is what drives asbestos-related diseases.
+Fiber counting and identification underpin both exposure assessment and post-removal clearance testing.